 We report all apparent instances of child exploitation appearing on our service from anywhere in the world to the National Center for Missing and Exploited Children (NCMEC), including content drawn to our attention by government requests.
-NCMEC coordinates with the International Center for Missing and Exploited Children and law enforcement authorities from around the world.
-If a request relates to a child exploitation or safety matter, please specify those circumstances in the request (and include relevant NCMEC report identifiers) to ensure that we are able to address these matters expeditiously and effectively.
+NCMEC coordinates with the International Centre for Missing and Exploited Children and law enforcement authorities from around the world.
+If a request relates to a child exploitation or safety matter, please specify those circumstances in the request and include relevant NCMEC report identifiers to ensure that we are able to address these matters expeditiously and effectively.

 We will search for and disclose information that is specified with particularity in an appropriate form of legal process and which we are reasonably able to locate and retrieve.
 We do not retain data for law enforcement purposes unless we receive a valid preservation request before a user has deleted that content from our service.

 WhatsApp does not store messages once they are delivered or transaction logs of such delivered messages, and undelivered messages are deleted from our servers after 30 days.
-We also offer end-to-end encryption for our services, which is on by default.
-End-to-end encryption means that messages are encrypted to protect against us and third parties from reading them.
+We also offer end-to-end encryption for our services, which is always activated.
+End-to-end encryption means that messages are encrypted to protect against WhatsApp and third parties from reading them.
 Additional information about WhatsApp's security can be found here.